 If you're like most writers I hear from, you're probably wondering how to sell your book to a publisher.
-Publishing is a strange and mysterious industry, and it can be very hard to find your way through it so you can achieve your writing goals.
-You're in the right place though, because often, the very first step on your journey to publishing your book is writing a book proposal.
+Publishing is a strange and mysterious industry, and it can be very hard to find your way through it to achieve your writing goals.
+You're in the right place though, because often, the very first step on your journey to publishing your book is learning how to write a book proposal.

 How to write a book proposal, though?
 In this article, we're going to talk about how to write a book proposal for both nonfiction and fiction writers.
 We'll also look at when you need to write one.
 And at the end, there will be a fun exercise that will help you get started writing your book proposal.